Does Changing Your Own Oil Void Warranty Ford

 The Ford Motor Company provides a variety of warranty options for its customers.
 The most common and well-known warranty is the bumper-to-bumper coverage, which includes nearly everything on the vehicle except for normal wear-and-tear items.
 For this type of warranty, Ford recommends that customers bring their vehicles in for an oil change every 7,500 miles or six months, whichever comes first.

-There are other types of warranties offered by Ford, including powertrain and corrosion protection coverage.
-For these types of warranties, oil change frequency may be different.
-It’s important to consult your specific warranty agreement to determine how often you need to have your oil changed.
+Ford offers additional types of warranties, including powertrain and corrosion protection coverage.
+For these types of warranties, the oil change frequency may vary.
+It’s essential to consult your specific warranty agreement to determine the frequency of oil changes required.

 Not following the recommended oil change schedule could void your warranty coverage entirely.
 That’s why it’s important to keep good records of all maintenance and repairs performed on your vehicle, including oil changes.
 Be sure to save receipts and/or take photos of any work done so you can provide proof if necessary.